Yunuuuu/BPCellsArray/README.md

 #> [1] "46.1 Mb"
 ```

-What we need to do is transform the counts matrix into a
+What we need to do is transform the counts matrix into a `BPCellsMatrix`
-`BPCellsDirMatrix` object.
+object.

 ``` r
 counts_mat <- assay(sce, "counts")